Januarisman

-Januarisman Runtuwene better known as Januarisman or Aris, (born January 25, 1985, in Jakarta, Indonesia) is an Indonesian rock singer.
-On August 2, 2008, he won the fifth season of the reality show Indonesian Idol.
+Januarisman Runtuwene better known as Januarisman or Aris, (born 25 January 1985, in Jakarta, Indonesia) is an Indonesian rock singer.
+On 2 August 2008, he won the fifth season of the reality show Indonesian Idol.
 After winning a competition BMG Recordings terminated his contract while he was recording his first album.
 As of now, he has no singles or albums released.
 He has no plans to sue the company for terminating the contract.

 Biography

 Early life

-Aris dropped out of school and became a street musician for financial reason when he was in middle school.
-He used perform in many public places such as Kampung Melayu bus station and KRL Jabotabek train.
+Aris dropped out of school and became a street musician for financial reasons when he was in middle school.
+He used to perform in many public places, such as Kampung Melayu bus station and the KRL Jabotabek train.
 He was married to Rosalia Oktaviani and has one son named Mocalist Rasya Faturullah.

 Indonesian Idol

 Aris auditioned for Indonesian Idol in Jakarta.

 He sang a song from an Indonesian band ST12,"Rasa Yang Tertinggal".
 Titi DJ, one of the judges, cried during Aris' performance.

 Aris made it to the final and won season five of Indonesian Idol after defeating Gisella Anastasia.